pasqualerossi/NetPractice/2nd Level/README.md

 For client D the submask is /30, this is short hand for 255.255.255.252 or [11111111].[11111111].[11111111].[11111100] to indicate the amount of 1's in binary form.

+Regarding submasks, it's more convenient to set local routes to have the same submask. both client A and client B to have submask: 255.255.255.224

 ### Interface A1 IP
 - Same numbers as Interface B1, except the last number has to be different.